pi-top/docs/src/faq.md

 | pi-topSPEAKER v1 (Right) |     0x72    |
 | pi-topSPEAKER v1 (Mono)  |     0x73    |
 | pi-topSPEAKER v2         |     0x43    |

+## Sometimes clicking on desktop notifications doesn't do anything - why?

+When the desktop is accessed over VNC, there is an issue where clicking on the action button of a notification results in no action being taken.
+This is a known issue, and can usually be avoided by clicking somewhere on the desktop _before_ clicking on the notification.